 How can I get the St Kitts and Nevis passport?

 Thanks to the country’s Citizenship by Investment program, you and your family can obtain a St Kitts passport in just four months in exchange for a minimum investment of $250,000.
-All applications are processed by the Citizenship by Investment Unit and must pass stringent due diligence checks.
+All applications are processed by the St Kitts and Nevis Citizenship by Investment Unit and must pass stringent due diligence checks.
+In addition to the minimum contribution or investment, applicants must pay government fees.

 How can I get the Dominica passport?

 You can obtain a Dominica passport by applying to the Dominica economic citizenship.
 In exchange for an investment of at least $100,000 (for a single person), you can get a Dominica passport in three months’ time.
-All applications are processed by the Citizenship by Investment Unit and applicants aged 16 and older must partake in mandatory virtual interviews.
+All applications are processed by the Dominica Citizenship by Investment Unit and applicants aged 16 and older must partake in mandatory virtual interviews.
+The required government fees are not included in the minimum investment amount.

 Saint Kitts and Nevis vs Dominica passport: which one to choose?

 Each passport has major benefits, offering different priorities.
-The passport of St Kitts and Nevis is great for investors seeking global mobility, while the Dominica passport is the cheapest passport by investment in the Caribbean.
+St Kitts and Nevis offers the best Caribbean citizenship for passport power, with foreign investors enhancing their global mobility, while the Dominica passport is the cheapest passport by investment in the Caribbean.